2025 Storm Events in Spokane

 Roofing Materials for Spokane

-Some materials that perform well in other climates should be avoided in Spokane.
-Clay and concrete tiles, while beautiful and durable in warmer regions, struggle with freeze-thaw damage and require substantial structural reinforcement to handle their weight plus snow loads.
-Wood shakes demand constant maintenance to prevent moisture problems, moss growth, and present fire risks during dry summer months.
-Slate, though exceptionally long-lasting in moderate climates, can crack under Spokane's temperature extremes and heavy snow.
+Some materials that perform admirably in other climates should be approached cautiously in Spokane.
+Clay and concrete tiles, while beautiful and exceptionally durable in warmer regions, struggle with freeze-thaw damage and require substantial structural reinforcement to handle their weight combined with snow loads.
+Wood shakes demand constant maintenance to prevent moisture problems and moss growth, while presenting elevated fire risks during dry summer months when wildfire concerns increase.
+Synthetic shake products offer the aesthetic appeal of wood with improved durability and fire resistance, making them a worthy consideration for homeowners seeking that natural look.

 Roofing Permits in Spokane